-In ordinary times, we’d be nearing the end of cross-country season here in the U.S., and the fall road racing schedule would also be winding down over the next 3-4 weeks.
+We’re nearing the end of cross-country season here in the U.S., and the fall road racing schedule will also be winding down over the next 3-4 weeks.
 One of my favorite all-purpose workouts to assign this time of year, whether you’re shredding grass, locking into a rhythm on the roads, or going back-n-forth between the two is the 5 x 5 Fartlek.
 Here are the details:

 What: 5 x 5 minutes at 8K-10K effort/pace with 2:30 jogging recovery between reps.
 Note: To steal a line from one of my running heroes, former marathon world-record holder Steve Jones: “It’s the effort that matters on hard days.”
 That said, if you’re a number cruncher, this effort roughly equates to 5K pace + 15-20 seconds/mile—or, coming from the other end of things, it works out to around half-marathon pace minus 20-25 seconds/mile.